snyball/spaik/README.md

     Subtract(i32),
 }

-// We can fork the vm onto its own thread first let mut vm = vm.fork::<Msg, Cmd>();
+// We can fork the vm onto its own thread first, this takes a Spaik and
+// returns a thread-safe SpaikPlug handle. let mut vm = vm.fork::<Msg, Cmd>();

 vm.cmd(Cmd::Add(1337));